MusicDynamicsLab/GrFNNRhythm/README.md

 # GrFNNRhythm

+This repository contains MATLAB code that models beat perception of musical rhythm using the GrFNNToolbox.

+The final model described below is meant to be more-or-less the same as the [Velasco & Large (2011)](http://ismir2011.ismir.net/papers/PS2-3.pdf) model from ISMIR.
+The most important difference is that the connections from Layer 2 (motor) to Layer 1 (sensory) are excitatory, not inhibitory.
+It is also nearly identical (with some simplifications) to the model from [Large, Herrera and Velasco (2015)](http://dx.doi.org/10.3389/fnsys.2015.00159).

+Entrainment of cortical rhythms to acoustic rhythms has been hypothesized to be the neural correlate of pulse and meter perception in music.
+A neurodynamic model that shows how self-organization of oscillations in interacting sensory and motor networks could be responsible for the formation of the pulse percept in complex rhythms.
+This model is one of the few consistent with neurophysiological evidence on the role of neural oscillation, and it explains a phenomenon that other computational models fail to explain.
+This model provides a theoretical link between oscillatory neurodynamics and the induction of pulse and meter in musical rhythm.

-This repository contains a user interface to explore GrFNN models for processing musical rhythms.
-The GUI (implemented in the file rhythmGUI) allows the user to choose a stimulus of a given rhythmic complexity (from a straightforward isochronous rhythm to more rhythmically complex syncopated rhythms) and process it through one of the following six GrFNN models:
+A user interface to explore GrFNN models for processing musical rhythms is included.
+The GUI (implemented in the file rhythmUI.m) allows the user to choose a stimulus of a given rhythmic complexity (from a straightforward isochronous rhythm to more rhythmically complex, syncopated rhythms) and process it through one of the following six GrFNN models:

-1 - One GrFNN layer with no internal connections.
+1 - One network with no internal connections.
 This model can be used by selecting "One Layer" in the dropdown menu.

-2 - One GrFNN layer with local (1:1) internal connections.
+2 - One network with local (1:1) internal connections.
 Can be used by selecting "One Layer, local connection" in the dropdown menu.

-3 - One GrFNN layer with 1:1, 2:1, 3:1, 1:2, and 1:3 internal connections.
+3 - One network with 1:1, 2:1, 3:1, 1:2, and 1:3 internal connections.
 Can be used by selecting "One Layer, harmonic connections" in the dropdown menu.

-4 - Two GrFNN layers with local (1:1) afferent connections, no internal connections.
+4 - Two networks with local (1:1) afferent connections, no internal connections.
 Can be used by selecting "Two Layer, afferent only".

-5 - Two GrFNN layers with local (1:1) afferent, efferent, and internal connections.
+5 - Two networks with local (1:1) afferent, efferent, and internal connections.
 Can be used by selecting "Two Layer, all, local".

-6 - Two GrFNN layers with 1:1, 2:1, 3:1, 1:2, and 1:3 afferent, efferent, and internal connections.
+6 - Two networks with 1:1, 2:1, 3:1, 1:2, and 1:3 afferent, efferent, and internal connections.
 Can be used by selecting "Two Layer, all, harmonic".

-The last model is meant to be more-or-less the same as the [Velasco & Large (2011)](http://ismir2011.ismir.net/papers/PS2-3.pdf) model from ISMIR.
-The most important difference is that the connections from Layer 2 (motor) to Layer 1 (sensory) are excitatory, not inhibitory.
-It is also nearly identical (with some simplifications) to the model from [Large, Herrera and Velasco (2015)](http://dx.doi.org/10.3389/fnsys.2015.00159).